jacob-barna/TripleJR/Designing for Software Security Engineering.md

 ### Team Reflection Summary
 #### * What went well:
 Collectively, we agree that we benefited from the extra time given to submit this assignment.
-Ron mentioned that this project assignment really challenged him to think about developing a strong DFD and to look at certain threat actors that he wasn't thinking about.
+Ron mentioned that this project assignment challenged him to think about developing a strong DFD and to look at certain threat actors that he wasn't thinking about.

 #### * What didn't go well:
-Collectively, we all had issues with using the Threat modeling tool 2016 with several occassions of the software freezing up and deleting data without user prompts.
-One of us mentioned that when generating the report to HTML, there were weird stuff that seemed to happen to whenever there was an apostrophe.
+Collectively, we all had issues with using the Threat modeling tool 2016 with several occasions of the software freezing up and deleting data without user prompts.
+One of us mentioned that when generating the report to HTML, there was weird stuff that seemed to happen whenever there was an apostrophe.

 #### * Things we should try:
 The group continues to work well together.
-We have communicated through discord very well for questions, concerns or project update statuses.
+We have communicated through discord very well for questions, concerns, or project update statuses.

 ## Team GitHub
 [Team Repo](https://github.com/jacob-barna/TripleJR)